-served for 39 years in the National Park Service including as deputy director, regional director, director of the Denver Service Center, superintendent of North Cascades National Park, and assistant superintendent of Santa Monica Mountains National Recreation Area.
+John Reynolds served for 39 years in the National Park Service including as deputy director, regional director, director of the Denver Service Center, superintendent of North Cascades National Park, assistant superintendent of Santa Monica Mountains National Recreation Area, and Interim Manager of the Presidio.
 He was executive vice president of the National Park Foundation from 2005 to 2007.
-He currently serves as a board member of the Student Conservation Association; as a member of the Fort Hancock 21st Century Federal Advisory Commission; as a member of North Cascades Institute Advisory Council; as chair of the Flight 93 National Memorial Federal Advisory Commission and the Captain John Smith National Historic Trail Advisory Council; and as the Commonwealth of Virginia Citizen Representative on the Chesapeake Bay Commission.
+He currently serves as a board member of the Student Conservation Association; on the Trust for the National Mall Design Advisory Committee; as a member of North Cascades Institute, American Alps and Chesapeake Conservancy Advisory Councils; as chair of the Captain John Smith National Historic Trail Advisory Council; on the steering committee of the Chesapeake Conservation Partnership; and as the Commonwealth of Virginia Citizen Representative on the Chesapeake Bay Commission.
 Mr. Reynolds served in the New Jersey National Guard and U.S. Army Reserve from 1966 to 1972.
-He holds a bachelor of sciences from Iowa State University and a master of landscape architecture from the State University of New York at Syracuse.
+He holds landscape architecture degrees from Iowa State University and the State University of New York at Syracuse.
+He is a Fellow, American Society of Landscape Architects.
 He was appointed as the Secretary of the Interior’s designee to the Trust board in July 2009.

 Interim Leadership Team